2023-2024 Fundraising Policies & Procedures

 - Make sure the funds are used for their communicated and intended purpose.

-- Complete the Fundraising Recap & Evaluation Form and return to CISD Assistant Director of Finance Christy Stinson, 2400 N. Carroll Ave., Southlake, TX 76092 within four weeks of the close of your project.
+- Complete the Fundraising Recap & Evaluation Form and return to CISD Executive Director of Finance Bryan Myres, 2400 N. Carroll Ave., Southlake, TX 76092 within four weeks of the close of your project.

 Permit Application Procedures